annakthrnlee/Credit_Risk_Analysis/README.md

 ## Resources:
 - Data (CSV) source: LoanStats_2019Q1.csv.zip
-- Software: Python 3.9.7 and Jupyter Notebook (double chcek versions)
+- Software: Python 3.9.7 and Jupyter Notebook

 ## Results:
 First, let's review what exactly we're looking at in each model.